forestgrape/coronavirus/4_immunological/ontogenesis_and_locality_of_immunity.md

 ## Conceptual Summary
 The human immune system changes throughout the lifetime and its development is closely interlinked with ageing.
 The microbes encountered at the different entry locations shape and train the immune system locally.
+Once all microbes are new and mostly encountered at young age, thus at young age the immune system is primed to handle new pathogens.
+With increasing age the immune system relies more and more on the skills learned from previous exposures.

 * Infants recognize new pathogens and learn to handle them thanks to strong innate recognition mechanisms and a permanent alertness of the immune system.
-However many pathogens are completely new and so the recognition and early handling relies on innate mechanisms alone.
+However many pathogens are completely new and so the recognition and the handling relies on 1) innate mechanisms, 2) inherited information of the acquired immunity and 3) the immune system support through substances, antibodies and immune cells in the mother milk.
+The innate immunity is crucial for many pathogens.
 Additionally the entry locations need to be tuned: e.g. foreign viruses entering the lungs is new from an evolutionary perspective.
 Furthermore the body is in early development and so the cell-lineages themselves and their cooperations mechanisms are just being built up.
 For these reasons, it is not uncommon that infants need to initiate high fever to control virus infections - which has temporarily high fitness costs - but reduces many virus infection efficiently.

 * After a few years of life the immune system is strong since it has encountered many pathogens and learned: Surveillance and protection at frequent pathogen entry locations and a repertoire of mechanism to adequately handle different pathogens.
 The learning of new pathogens work very well at this stage.